jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dcf
+id: 5ddb965c65d27e1512d44dd0
-title: Part 56
+title: Part 57
 challengeType: 0
-dashedName: part-56
+dashedName: part-57
 ---

 # --description--

-Notice that parent container of all of the inputs has an `id` of `entries`: `<div class="grid" id="entries">`.

-Get a reference to the document element with the `id` attribute `entries` and append the `foodInput` element to it by chaining on the `.appendChild()` function.

-This is similar to the other `appendChild()` methods that you have used previously.
+Create a variable named `calorieInput` and set it equal to another `input` document element.
+This is similar to how you created the `foodInput`.

 # --hints--